 Buying repossessed cars can be a great way to save money.
 Buyers can often purchase a vehicle at a cost lower than fair market value.
-However, buying repo cars can be tricky, especially if you are unfamiliar with the way the repossessed car trade works.
+However, buying repo cars can be tricky, especially if you are unfamiliar with the way the repossessed car trade works, or how to find a repossessed car.
+You should always make sure you're covered with an affordable car insurance policy.
 We've put together a quick guide to help you find and buy repossessed cars safely and at minimum cost.

 For this reason, no matter which route you take to find and buy repo cars, it is crucial that you inspect the vehicles thoroughly before purchase.
 There is usually no test drive, warranty or guarantee on a repossessed auto and often no returns either.
 That means once you sign and pay, it's yours, running or not.

 Four Ways To Buy Repo Cars

 1. Buy directly from the lender.

 Sometimes your bank or credit union will allow you to look at their repo file, which lists all the cars and trucks they have repossessed and would like to sell.
 Often the lender just wants to recoup their losses, so you can get very good deals this way.
 Sometimes you can even get financing for the car directly from the lender that owns it.

 The downsides to this method are that banks usually do not bother with the expense of cleaning up or repairing the vehicles before reselling them.
 They want to get their money back quickly and move on with the business of banking.
 So you may have your work cut out for you to get your new repo car road-ready after you buy it.

 To buy bank repos this way, simply make a bid on the car you like from the repossession list.
 Make sure you know the vehicle's NADA Guide low value.
 The bank may refuse your offer or wait to hear other offers from dealers and other buyers.
 This part of the process may take a few weeks.